 - (4) Proposed open space uses. - (5) Proposed grading and drainage pattern. - (6) Geologic hazards study where required. - (7) Proposed method of water supply and sewage disposal. - (8) Relation of the proposed development to the surrounding area and the Comprehensive Plan. - (b) Prior to discussion of the plan at a public hearing, the City Manager shall distribute copies of the proposal to appropriate City agencies or staff for study and comment. - (c) The Planning Commission shall consider the preliminary development plan at a meeting, at which time the comments of persons receiving the plan for study shall be reviewed.
-In considering the plan, the Planning Commission shall seek to determine that: - (1) There are special physical conditions of objectives of development which the proposal will satisfy to warrant a departure from the standard ordinance requirements. - (2) Resulting development will not be inconsistent with the Comprehensive Plan provisions or zoning objectives of the area, particularly with regard to dune stabilization, geologic hazards and storm drainage. - (3) The area around the development can be planned to be in substantial harmony with the proposed plan. - (4) The plan can be completed within a reasonable period of time. - (5) The streets are adequate to support the anticipated traffic and the development will not overload the streets outside the planned area. - (6) Proposed utility and drainage facilities are adequate for the population d ensities and type of development proposed. - (d) The Planning Commission shall notify the applicant whether, in its opinion, the foregoing provisions have been satisfied and, if not, whether they can be satisfied with further plan revision. - (e) Following this preliminary meeting, the applicant may proceed with his request for approval of the planned development by filing an application for an amendment to this Ordinance.
+In considering the plan, the Planning Commission shall seek to determine that: - (1) There are special physical conditions of objectives of development which the proposal will satisfy to warrant a departure from the standard ordinance requirements. - (2) Resulting development will not be inconsistent with the Comprehensive Plan provisions or zoning objectives of the area, particularly with regard to dune stabilization, geologic hazards and storm drainage. - (3) The area around the development can be planned to be in substantial harmony with the proposed plan. - $(4) \qquad \hbox{The plan can be completed within a reasonable period of time.}$ - (5) The streets are adequate to support the anticipated traffic and the development will not overload the streets outside the planned area. - (6) Proposed utility and drainage facilities are adequate for the population d ensities and type of development proposed. - (d) The Planning Commission shall notify the applicant whether, in its opinion, the foregoing provisions have been satisfied and, if not, whether they can be satisfied with further plan revision. - (e) Following this preliminary meeting, the applicant may proceed with his request for approval of the planned amendment to this Ordinance. development by filing an application for an g Ordinance - Adopted March 6, 1996 nance Amendments through August 31, 2018 Page 11 4 of 11 15